1st Parachute Chasseur Regiment: Foreign operations

 The arrival of the regiment at Pamiers in 1999 coincided with the professionalism of the French Army.
 The 1er RCP changed status from regiment of calling to a professional regiment.
 The tempo and projection rhythm accelerated and operations commenced.

 In 2000 the situation in Kosovo exploded.
 The 1er RCP landed one reinforcing battalion part of the international brigade in Kosovo, a country ravaged by conflicts between Serbian authorities and Albanian separatists.
 The principal and immediate mission of the regiment was to ensure the security of the municipal elections.
 The regiments immediately managed controlled riots and croud dispersions to the point of effect where the mission became a pivot prolongation to maintain status for a long term peace.

-The beginning of the years 2000 witnessed a recurring engagement of the rapaces (paratroopers of the 1er RCP) on the African soil around Tchad, Gabon and Central African Republic.
+The beginning of the years 2000 witnessed a recurring engagement of the rapaces (paratroopers of the 1er RCP) on the African soil around Chad, Gabon and Central African Republic.
 However, the most marking one would be the Ivory Coast.
 At the end of 2002, a battalion of the 1er RCP prepositioned in Gabon, was projected in urgency to Abidjan in order to participate in the exiting of French citizens.
 As a result, the regiment prepositioned a 3-month duration operation to counter the offensives launched by the rebels and moved to the pursuit of other missions.
 In parallel with the departure and demand of global operations; the combat companies of the 1st Parachute Chasseur Regiment put into motion effect "Guépard Alert", enacted for urgent interventions.
 In March 2004, the regiment lived the departure of two "Guépard Alerts", one on Haiti and one on Kosovo.